Machine Shop Records: 1999–2002: Early years

-American multi instrumentalist Mike Shinoda founded Machine Shop Records in 2001.
+American multi instrumentalist Mike Shinoda - founder of Machine Shop Records - in 2008.

 The label was originally known as The Shinoda Imprint, named after Mike Shinoda.
 Machine Shop was born in drummer Rob Bourdon's living room in 1999 when the band was packing CDs and stickers into boxes to send to their very first fans.
 The label only had the potential to release the extended plays for the band's fan club annually.
 Shinoda wanted to release albums of Linkin Park under the label, but the albums were already managed by the parent company Warner Bros.
 Records, and managing the albums on his alone basis was a difficult job.
 The first release under the label was for the fan club, LP Underground 2.0, which was released on November 18, 2002.
 The label also made available some enhanced features, such as T-shirts, sticker, key-chain, a band picture, guitar pick and membership card.
 The album was co produced by Don Gilmore with Shinoda.
 On November 17, 2003, the label released another extended play for the LPU fan club, entitled LP Underground 3.0, which featured the unreleased songs in the live album Live in Texas (which was released on November 18, 2003, through the record label).